lukfd/ustobservatory/README.md

 which uses pyRaf

 #### Good resources
-- Facebook group for ASTROPY
+- Facebook group for ASTROPY and Reddit